web-work-tools/web-work-tools.github.io/webwork-tools/index.md

 This blog is where I document my journey as an independent web-worker, and will grow to include contributions from other independent workers of the web.

+This page has some examples of content that I've created for others, as well as general resources for web-work.

 ![](https://i.imgur.com/iySrC4c.png)

 ## Articles by Infominer